splunk/observability-workshop/docs/victorops/getting_started/multipass.md

 The first command will generate a random unique 4 character string.
 This will prevent clashes in the SignalFx UI.

 !!! note "Free up resources"
-    You may also want to first shutdown any other VMs you still have running from previous modules to free up resources.
+    You may also want to first shutdown any other VMs you  have running to free up resources.

 Create the VM: